-- 1. Compute the standard error of the inventory estimate (based on the carbon in standing live and standing deadall carbon pools included in the forest carbon pools inventory). - 2.
+- 1. Compute the standard error of the inventory estimate (based on the carbon in all carbon pools included in the forest carbon inventory). - 2.
 Multiply the standard error by 1.645. - 3.
 Divide the result in (2) by the total inventory estimate and multiply by 100.
-This establishes the sampling error (expressed as a percentage of the mean inventory estimate from field sampling) for a 90 percent confidence interval. - Consult Table A.5 to identify the percent confidence deduction that must be applied to the inventory estimate for the purpose of calculating GHG reductions and removals (i.e. variable CD_y in Equation 6.1 in Section 0).

-Table A.45.
-Forest carbon inventory confidence deductions based on level of confidence in the estimate ÷ derived from field sampling.
+This establishes the sampling error (expressed as a percentage of the mean inventory estimate from field sampling) for a 90 percent confidence interval. - Consult Table A.5 to identify the percent confidence deduction that must be applied to the inventory estimate for the purpose of calculating GHG reductions and removals (i.e. variable CDy in Equation 6.1 in Section 6). - Table A.4.
+Forest carbon inventory confidence deductions based on level of confidence in the estimate derived from field sampling.

-Sampling Error (% of Inventory Estimate) Confidence Deduction 0 to 5% 0% 5.1 to 19.9% (Sampling Error - 5.0%) to the nearest 1/10 th percentage 20% or greater 100%

-The confidence deduction must be updated each time the offset project is subject to verification, but must remain unchanged between verifications.
-If increased sampling over time results in a lower confidence deduction at the time of verification, the lower deduction must be applied to inventory estimates in the most recent calendar yearreporting period subject to verification at that time.
-ARB or registry oOffset cCredits may be issued in the most recent calendar yearreporting period for any verified increase in quantified GHG reductions and GHG removals enhancements associated with the new (lower) confidence deduction.
-Conversely, if a loss of qualified sampling plots results in a higher confidence deduction, this higher deduction is applied to the inventory estimates in the most recent calendar yearreporting period subject to verification at that time.
-Any resulting decrease in quantified GHG reductions and GHG removals enhancements from prior years as a result of the increased confidence deduction will be treated as an intentional reversal, and must be compensated for by retiring Compliance Instruments in accordance with Section 7.3.2 pursuant to the Regulation.
+Sampling Error (% of Inventory Estimate) Confidence Deduction 0 to 5% 0% 5.1 to 19.9% (Sampling Error - 5.0%) to the nearest 1/10 th percentage 20% or greater 100% lower confidence deduction at the time of verification, the lower deduction must be applied to inventory estimates in the most recent reporting period subject to verification at that time.
+ARB or registry offset credits may be issued in the most recent reporting period for any verified increase in quantified GHG reductions and GHG removal enhancements associated with the new (lower) confidence deduction.
+Conversely, if a loss of qualified sampling plots results in a higher confidence deduction, this higher deduction is applied to the inventory estimates in the most recent reporting period subject to verification at that time.
+Any resulting decrease in quantified GHG reductions and GHG removal enhancements from prior years as a result of the increased confidence deduction will be treated as an intentional reversal, and must be compensated pursuant to the Regulation.